 - “I’m a freelance writer who specializes in writing long-form, personal finance blog posts that attract and convert readers.

+How to Choose The Perfect Freelance Writing NichePicking your niche doesn’t have to be complicated either.
+And it can change over time.
 Here’s the thing, picking a great writing niche is like choosing a career you like.
 It should be a combination of three things:

 - Something you like writing about